 Hillary is creative and forward-thinking, willing to investigate a range of options before settling on a strategy that she feels best suits her client’s needs.
 Mindful of the opposing side’s motivations and weak points, she is open to economical settlements to avoid potentially expensive litigation, as long as it is on favorable terms that yield cost savings to her client.

-A six-time marathoner, Hillary can be formidable when it comes to knowing the law and performing in the courtroom.
+A seven-time marathoner, Hillary is formidable when it comes to knowing the law and performing in the courtroom.
 However, she has the ability to reason with opposing counsel in order to eliminate unnecessary courtroom appearances and save her client legal fees.

 Hillary’s employment litigation experience includes cases concerning: alleged violations of various employment statutes, including the Fair Labor Standards Act (FLSA), the Family Medical Leave Act (FMLA), the Age Discrimination in Employment Act (ADEA), the Americans with Disabilities Act (ADA), Title VII, and the Texas Labor Code.

-She has won numerous summary judgment dispositions in both state and federal courts representing the following diverse client base: commercial landlord; title company; attorney and law firm; accountants; owners of retail premises and petrochemical premises.
+She has won numerous dispositive motions in both state and federal courts representing the following diverse client base: social media dating app; product manufacturers; commercial landlord; title company; attorney and law firm; accountants; owners of retail premises and petrochemical premises.

 Other representative matters include: